srikanthpailla/brite_test_api/README.md

 For the application to be successfully loaded you need to export below Environment Variables.

 - DB_HOST : SQL server IP
+- DB_PORT : database port, default value is `3306`

+DB_HOST and DB_PORT are not needed, if you are deploying the app using https://github.com/srikanthpailla/brite_test_deploy.git as the deployment creates CloudSQL instance and CloundRun service with the app docker image and connects using Unix Socket connection.

 - DB_USER : user to login to database, default value is `britetest-user`
 - DB_APASS : password to login to database
 - DB_NAME : database name, default value is `britetest-database`
-- DB_PORT : database port, default value is `3306`
 - TABLE_NAME : table name, default value is `omdb_movie_info`
 - OMDB_URL : OMDB api url, default value is `https://www.omdbapi.com/`
 - OMDB_API_KEY : OMDB api key